gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - With sources but no resources
     - With resources but no sources
     - With both sources and resources
+- Creates empty jar with no sources or resources (a later story will make this a failure)
+- Compiled sources and resources are available in a common directory
 - Reports failure to compile source
-- Reports failure to build java library with no sources or resources
-- Compiled sources and resources are available in a common directory
 - Incremental build for java library
     - Tasks skipped when all sources up-to-date
     - Class file is removed when source is removed